Societal and Economic Research Applications

 Mission

-SERA aims to advance the science of the social and economic application of weather-related information and services through reviewing and assisting in the development and promotion of societal and economic related demonstration projects.
-SERA has the responsibility for the entire range of timescales and research issues associated with the WWRP.
-The working group brings the knowledge of how to frame, design, and implement research projects co-designed between physical and social scientists and a range of appropriate actors to achieve more useful information for decision-makers and the public.
+SERA aims to advance the science of the social and economic applications of weather-related information and services.
+SERA has the responsibility for the entire range of timescales and societal and economic research and applications associated with the WWRP.
+SERA brings the knowledge of how to co-design and implement research projects between physical and social scientists to achieve more useful information for society.

 Working Group Members